OUCompilers/cs4100-sp21/README.md

 | Week 14 (19 Apr) | Register allocation | Appel 11 | No quiz -- study for finals! |
 | Apr 26 - Apr 20 | **FINAL EXAM** (TBD) | | [PA5: Optimizations](pa/5.md) (TBD) |

-Assignments are due in Blackboard at 11:59pm unless otherwise specified. **Q0**, **Q1**, etc., denote quizzes in Blackboard, generally due on the Saturdays of weeks with no due programming assignments (PAs).
+Assignments are due in Blackboard at 11:59pm unless otherwise specified. **Q0**, **Q1**, etc., denote quizzes in Blackboard, generally due on the Fridays of weeks with no due programming assignments (PAs).

 ## Homework and Collaboration Policies